-The total cost charged to the income and expenditure account is £114,003 (2020: £117,095).
+The total cost charged to the income and expenditure account is £118,154 (2021: £114,003).

-The latest available complete actuarial valuation of the Retirement Income Builder is at 31 March 2018 ("the valuation date"), which was carried out using the projected unit method.
-A valuation as at 31 March 2020 is underway but not yet complete.
+The latest available complete actuarial valuation of the Retirement Income Builder is at 31 March 2020 (the valuation date), and was carried out using the projected unit method.

-Since APUC Limited cannot identify its share of Retirement Income Builder (defined benefit) assets and liabilities, the following disclosures reflect those relevant for those assets and liabilities as a whole.
+Since APUC Limited cannot identify its share of USS Retirement Income Builder (defined benefit) assets and liabilities, the following disclosures reflect those relevant for those assets and liabilities as a whole.

-The 2018 valuation was the fifth valuation for the scheme under the schemespecific funding regime introduced by the Pensions Act 2004, which requires schemes to adopt a statutory funding objective, which is to have sufficient and appropriate assets to cover their technical provisions.
-At the valuation date, the value of the assets of the scheme was £63.7 billion and the value of the scheme's technical provisions was £67.3 billion indicating a shortfall of £3.6 billion and a funding ratio of 95%.
+The 2020 valuation was the sixth valuation for the scheme under the schemespecific funding regime introduced by the Pensions Act 2004, which requires schemes to have sufficient and appropriate assets to cover their technical provisions.
+At the valuation date, the value of the assets of the scheme was £66.5 billion and the value of the scheme's technical provisions was £80.6 billion indicating a shortfall of £14.1 billion and a funding ratio of 83%.

-The Key financial assumptions used in the 2018 valuation are described below.
+The Key financial assumptions used in the 2020 valuation are described below.
 More detail is set out in the Statement of Funding Principles.

-Pension increases (CPI) Term dependent rates in line with the difference between the Fixed Interest and Index Linked yield curves, less 1.3% p.a.
-Discount rate (forward rates) Years 1-10: CPI +0.14% reducing linearly to CPI - 0.73% Years 11-20: CPI + 2.52% reducing linearly to CPI + 1.55% by year 21 Years 21 +: CPI + 1.55%
+Pension increases (CPI) Term dependent rates in line with the difference between the Fixed Interest and Index Linked yield curves, less 1.1% p.a. to 2030, reducing linearly by 0.1% p.a. to a long-term difference of 0.1% p.a. from 2040 Discount rate Fixed interest gilt yield curve plus: Pre-retirement: 2.75% p.a. (forward rates) Post retirement: 1.00% p.a.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 JULY 2021 (Cont)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 JULY 2022 (Cont)

 The main demographic assumption used relates to the mortality assumptions.
-These assumptions are based on analysis of the scheme's experience carried out as part of the 2018 actuarial valuation.
+These assumptions are based on analysis of the scheme's experience carried out as part of the 2020 actuarial valuation.
 The mortality assumptions used in these figures are as follows:

-2018 valuation Mortality base table Pre-retirement: 71% of AMC00 (duration 0) for males and 112% of AF00 (duration 0) for females Post retirement 97.6% of Self-Administered Pension Schemes S1NMA "light" for males and 102.7% of RFV00 for females Future improvements to mortality Continuous Mortality Investigations_2017 with a smoothing parameter of 8.5 and a long term improvement rate of 1.8% pa for males and 1.6% pa for females
+2020 valuation Mortality base table 101% of S2PMA "light" for males and 95% of S3PFA for females Future improvements to mortality CMI 2019 with a smoothing parameter of 7.5, an initial addition of 0.5% p.a. and a long-term improvement rate of 1.8% pa for males and 1.6% pa for females